-With 37.5% of ecommerce traffic coming from search engines, the pressure is on store owners in 2019 to nail their SEO efforts.
+With 37.5% of ecommerce traffic coming from search engines, the pressure is on store owners to nail their SEO efforts.

 Of course, for many store owners, SEO represents a necessary evil: It’s something we’d all rather not do, but the convenience of opening an online store is offset by the fact that we have to put in considerable effort to make it visible.

-In this article, we give you the lowdown on everything you need to know in order to properly optimize your online store for search engines in 2019.
+In this article, we give you the lowdown on everything you need to know in order to properly optimize your online store for search engines.

 Create Cleaner URLs